heysvtya/CS-Stuff/README.md

-shit from cs class session
+shit from cs class sessions